by Peter Guzik

 Wilma Rudolph was called “The fastest woman in history,” but nobody could have predicted that early in her childhood.
-She had many health problems as a child, including double pneumonia, scarlet fever, and polio, which she contracted at age 5 (a decade before the vaccine became available).
+She had many health problems as a child, including double pneumonia, scarlet fever, and polio, which she contracted at age 5.
+This was a decade before the vaccine became available.
 She recovered but had to wear a leg brace for many years.
-There was doubt whether she would even walk again, but she traveled every week 50 miles by bus for her physical therapy, plus massage treatments four times a day from family members.
+There was doubt whether she would even walk again, but she traveled 50 miles every week by bus for her physical therapy.
+She also received massage treatments four times a day from family members.
 Eventually, she regained full use of her leg.

 4. Nadia Comaneci – Gymastics

-After she completed her competitive career, Comaneci went to attend college at Politehnica University of Bucharest where she graduated with a degree in sports education.
-She did compete at the 1984 games in Los Angeles, but she did attend as an observer, even though several Communist countries boycotted the games.
-She was not able to leave her home country during most of the 80’s.
+After she completed her competitive career, Comaneci went to attend college at the Politehnica University of Bucharest, where she graduated with a degree in sports education.
+She did compete at the 1984 games in Los Angeles, but did attend as an observer, even though several Communist countries boycotted the games.
+Comaneci was not able to leave her home country during most of the 80’s.
 She felt like a prisoner, and finally, at the end of 1989, she traveled mostly on foot and at night through Hungary and Austria to defect to the United States.
-She began helping Bart Conner, another gold medalist, with his gymnastic school.
+She began helping Bart Conner, another gold medalist, with his gymnastics school.
 They fell in love and married in 1996.
 She was elected to the International Gymnastics Hall of Fame in 1993.

 3. Mia Hamm – Soccer